ghermens/media2click/Documentation/Administrator/Index.rst

    Example host configuration for YouTube videos

-- Set privacyPid to the uid of your privacy statement page via the Constant Edtior: :ref:`constants-privacypid`
+- Set privacyPid to the uid of your privacy statement page via Site Settings or Constant Edtior: :ref:`constants-privacypid`
 - Insert content elements of type "Toggle permanent activation of external content" on your privacy statement page.
 You can filter the list of shown hosts in the plugin options: